ankitbioinfo/NiCo_Documentation/docs/tutorial2.rst

-If niche cell types from the niche neighborhood of all central cell types should be plotted or saved, then leave choose_celltypes list argument empty.
+If niche cell types from the niche neighborhood of all central cell types should be plotted or saved, then leave the choose_celltypes list argument empty.

 .. code:: ipython3